Living As God’s People

 But I say, walk by the Spirit, and you will not carry out the desire of the flesh (Galatians 5:16).

-We are not to be a people who merely conform to a set of rules, but are to be motivated by God’s Spirit living in our heart.
+As Christians we don’t just obey a set of rules, but are to be motivated by God’s Spirit living in our heart.
 This is the essential difference between the Old and New Covenants:

 Being manifested that you are a letter of Christ, cared for by us, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts (2 Corinthians 3:3).